South High School (Minnesota): Current architecture

-The first floor contains the main office, auditorium, lunchroom, gymnasium, technology/shop classrooms, and various other classrooms.
+The first floor contains the main office, auditorium, lunchroom, gymnasium, technology/shop classrooms, special program centers (such as the All Nations program), and various other classrooms.
 The band and orchestra classes are also on the first floor.
 In 2001, the auto shop was turned into a band room to meet that department's ever-growing needs, and the ventilation system was remade to allow for more efficient air conditioning.
 In 2007, a project to renovate all of Minneapolis's public high school auditoriums moved on to South's auditorium.
 The renovations, which had finished by the beginning of the 2007–08 school year, include new lighting and sound equipment, an extensive box for lighting and sound control, two sets of double doors at the main auditorium entrance, and a wheelchair-accessible balcony.
 Theatrical performances on the stage began in spring 2007.
 Due to space restrictions, there is no fly system.